kauwelab/PolyRiskScore/static/downloadables/README.md

 Possible alleles files contain SNPs mapped to a list of possible alleles for that SNP.
 This is used for strand flipping the uploaded samples in VCF format.
 If the reverse complement of the alleles in the VCF are in the possible alleles, and the alleles from the VCF are not in the possible alleles, we will assume the SNP should be strand flipped.

-* **sllPossibleAlleles.txt** -- This file is created when no filters are present
+* **allPossibleAlleles.txt** -- This file is created when no filters are present

 * **possibleAlleles\_{ahash}.txt** -- The number at the end of the file name (ahash) is a hash created using all the given parameters.

-#TODO add in Percentiles
+### Percentile files

+Percentile files contain the percentiles calculated for the requested cohort that will be used to calculate percentile rank for the samples supplied by the user.
+This is to aid in contectualization of the polygenic risk scores.
+Percentile rank is not displayed for condensed output files.

+* **allPercentiles\_{cohort}.txt** -- Holds the percentiles for all studies using the supplied cohort

+* **percentiles\_{cohort}\_{ahash}.txt** -- Holds the percentiles for studies selected using the supplied parameters and cohort. ahash is a hash created using the parameters given

 ## Output Results